RaphaelIT7/gmod-holylib/docs/luapack.md

   requested files that exist in its pinned generation are answered with generation stubs.
   Files missing from the generation (changed since publication), the init file, fallback slots, and every existing fail-open path stay native.
+- A generation omitted from `downloadables` because the per-level budget is exhausted is never speculatively stubbed.
+That join stays native until its post-spawn HTTP handoff is validated and acknowledged; normal ready-client stubbing and later autorefresh then resume.

 Recovery is what makes speculation safe.
 If a stub executes client-side and no pack can serve it, the bootstrap first attempts one synchronous mount of the already-downloaded